Harveybegood/milesToGo/Posts/TheGreatGatsby/excerpt.md

 - "What i called up about was a pair of shoes I left there.
 I wonder if it'd be too much trouble to have the butler send them on. "

 - for he was one of those who used to sneer most bitterly at Gatsby __on the course of__ Gatsby's liquor, and I should have known better than to call him.

+- The door that I pushed open, __on the advice of__ an elevator boy, was marked "The Swastika Holding Company"

+- He was so hard up he had to keep up wearing his uniform because he couldn't buy some regular clothes.

+- He ate more than __four dollar's worth of__ food in half an hour.

+- I got him to join up the American Legion and he used to __stand high__ there. __Right off__ he did some work for a client of mine up to Albany.